top of page

 Takeaways:

-Compassionate listening fosters trust, enhancing the doctor-patient relationship and ultimately improving patient outcomes.
+• Compassionate listening builds trust, which improves the doctor-patient relationship and patient outcomes.

-Emotional intelligence training enables healthcare providers to improve the overall quality of care.
+• Emotional intelligence training helps healthcare providers improve overall care quality.

 Introduction